redox-os/rfcs/text/0000-sysv-shm.md

 EEXIST: When both IPC_EXCL and IPC_CREAT are specified but the shm segment already exists.

-EINVAL: `size` is greater than the size of requested segment.
+EINVAL: `size` is greater than the size of the requested segment.

 ENOENT: No segment exists for the given key and IPC_CREAT was not specified.